 Country of Morocco: Babies/Infants and Children Available for Adoption

-While Hopscotch’s Morocco program remains strong, the process is unpredictable and can lack continuity case to case.
-Having the right partner on the ground that successfully navigates the ever changing landscape is paramount to your family’s success.
-Hopscotch’s Moroccan partner is highly respected with both the US embassy in Casablanca, Morocco, family courts in all regions and among orphanage directors.
+Having the right partner on the ground and successfully navigating the ever-changing landscape is paramount to your family’s success.
+Hopscotch’s Moroccan partner is highly respected with the US embassy in Casablanca, Moroccan family courts, and among orphanage directors in all regions.

 Married couples and single women may adopt from Morocco.
-The country does not permit same sex marriage, partners or single men to adopt children from Morocco.
-There is no age restriction on the prospective parents, but a Judge does have discretion and will determine the suitability of each prospective adoptive parent as the age of the child relates.
-The prospective parents must be employed and must be Muslim or willing to convert to Islam, prior to initial travel to Morocco.
-In addition, all prospective applicants to this program will be required by the Moroccan government and court to submit to conversion of Islam in the presence of a court notary while in the country prior to the court proceedings.
-The conversion appointment is completed on your first day of arrival.
+The country does not permit same sex marriage, partners, or single men to adopt children from Morocco.
+There is no specific age restriction on the prospective parents, but a Judge does have discretion and will determine the suitability of each prospective adoptive parent as the age of the child relates.
+The prospective parents must be employed and practicing Muslims.
 We expect all applicants to take this very seriously and honor the legal codes and culture.
-Conversion taking place in a manner, time or place other than in Morocco in the presence of a court notary or Imam will not meet the requirements alone for the purposes of obtaining guardianship, also known as ‘Kefalas’.

 Program & Process